• Skip to primary navigation

 • WalkingPad R2 TreadmillSee Deal at WalkingPadView Details ↓

-We Want to Help you Find the Best Treadmill for 2025
+We Want to Help You Find the Best Treadmill for 2025

 We’ve compiled this list of the best cheap treadmills to help you find the perfect treadmill to work for you without breaking the bank.
-All of these treadmills range between $600 and $1300.
-They might be affordable, but they have great features and performance settings.
+Most of these treadmills are under $1k, but we have a few budget-stretch options that peak at $1499.

-We’ll break down each cheap treadmill and why we recommend them as solid, affordable choices.
+These treadmills are affordable and have great features and performance settings.
+We’ll break down each cheap treadmill and explain why we recommend it.
 Check them out below.

 Why You Should Trust Us